 Since Kuta is a surfer’s paradise, it’s easy to find the waves here suitable to your level.
 We loved surfing at Tanjung Ann Beach, the most beautiful beach in Lombok.
 You can read about our experience here.
 For more options and surf breaks for experienced surfers, read this article.

-Some surf schools are also organizing snorkeling trips to Pink Beach or Gili Nanggu.
-We’ve tried snorkeling on the beaches mentioned below but there wasn’t much of a marine life or corals.
+Some surf schools are also organizing snorkelling trips to Pink Beach or Gili Nanggu.
+We’ve tried snorkelling on the beaches mentioned below but there wasn’t much marine life or corals.

-You can combine stand up paddle boarding with snorkeling trips mentioned above or go for a paddle in the bay of Kuta Beach.
-For one of a kind experience, try SUP night tour.
+You can combine stand-up paddleboarding with snorkelling trips mentioned above or go for a paddle in the bay of Kuta Beach.
+For one of a kind experience, try the SUP night tour.
 You would head out at sunset and paddle in dark on a stand-up paddle with built-in coloured lights.